kralo/apriltag-win-dll-bin/README.md

+--> See the "releases" for download!

+--> See the builder_notes.txt for howto build on Windows!

+--> For the Source code, see the original repository

 AprilTag 3
 ==========
 AprilTag is a visual fiducial system popular in robotics research.
 This repository contains the most recent version of AprilTag, AprilTag 3, which includes a faster (>2x) detector, improved detection rate on small tags, flexible tag layouts, and pose estimation.
 AprilTag consists of a small C library with minimal dependencies.